Frequently Asked Questions

-We recommend students think about which application area to pursue during their first year in order to work on any prerequisites to the courses in that area.
+We recommend that students consider which application area they would like to pursue during their first year of study.
+By doing so, they have more time to complete prerequisites to application area courses.

 What is the difference between a BA and a BS in data science?

-The Bachelor of Science (BS) in data science provides a more in-depth look into the core areas of data science and is for students interested in cutting-edge research and development careers in industry or academia.
+The Bachelor of Science (BS) in data science provides a more in-depth look into the core areas of data science, and is ideal for students interested in cutting-edge research and development careers in industry or academia.
 The BS degree requires additional mathematics courses that cover probability and statistics (MTH 201 and MTH 203), and an upper level course in computer science.

-The BA provides a more flexible course of study that is good for students with interdisciplinary interests.
+The Bachelor of Arts (BA) provides a more flexible course of study, and is good for students with interdisciplinary interests.
 It is popular with double majors and students interested in careers in a related discipline or industry.

 Can I get a minor or cluster in data science?

 At this time, we do not offer a minors or clusters in data science.

 I’m a first year student.
 What should I take so I can declare data science as my major?

-Incoming first year students typically take the prerequisite courses to enter the major.
+Incoming first year students typically take data science prerequisite courses to enter the major.
 This includes calculus (MTH 141/161/171) and MTH 150: Discrete Mathematics in the first semester, and CSC 171: The Science of Programming and a second calculus course (MTH 142/162/172) in the second semester.

 During sophomore year, students take CSC 172: The Science of Data Structures and MTH 143 (if required).
 After completing the data science prerequisites, students must have a grade point averages of 2.0 or higher to pursue the degree.

-In some cases these course requirements may be satisfied by AP credit or by testing, depending on the department that houses the particular course.
+In some cases, course requirements may be satisfied by AP credit or by testing, depending on the rules of the department that houses the course.